 Tricholoma pardinum is a poisonous gilled mushroom widely distributed across North America, Europe, and parts of Asia.
 It is generally found in beech woodland in summer and autumn.
 Two subspecies have been described from southern Europe.

-The fruit body of Tricholoma pardinum is an imposing mushroom with a pale grey cap up to 15 cm (6 in) in diameter that is covered with dark brownish to greyish scales.
-The gills are whitish and are not attached to the stout white to pale grey-brown stalk.
+The fruit body of Tricholoma pardinum is an imposing mushroom with a pale grey cap up to 15 cm (6 in) in diameter that is covered with dark brownish to grayish scales.
+The gills are whitish and are not attached to the stout white to pale gray-brown stalk.

 The European species appear under conifers.
 The overall appearance, mealy odor, and fairly large size make Tricholoma pardinum very similar to Tricholoma venenatum, which is a slightly paler, somewhat less scaly, hardwood-loving species, and to Tricholoma Smithii.

 Tricholoma Tigrinum and Tricholoma Pardalotum are synonyms.

 Other names: Spotted Tricholoma, Tiger Tricholoma, Tigertop, Leopard Knight, Dirty Trich.

 Tricholoma pardinum Mushroom Identification

 Mycorrhizal with conifers in northern and montane areas, but associated with tanoak, madrone, and live oak on the West Coast; growing alone, scattered or gregariously; fall (winter on the West Coast); widely distributed in northern and montane North America, and on the West Coast.

 4–15 cm; broadly convex, flat, or broadly bell-shaped; dry; grayish brown when unexpanded, but soon becoming whitish to pale grayish brown underneath small, regularly scattered, gray-brown to nearly black scales.

 Attached to the stem by a notch; close; whitish to dull grayish; short-gills frequent.